martin-beran/fpga/mb50/README.md

 exchanges values in registers `srcr` and `dstr`.
 If the test is false then it increments the value in register `srcr` by 2.
 It does not modify flags.

+#### MULSS (Multiply Signed and Signed)

+    mulss dstr, srcr

+Opcode: 0x1e __(not implemented)__

+Multiplies signed values in registers `srcr` and `dstr` and yields a 32-bit signed result.
+The lower 16 bits of the result are stored into `dstr`, the upper 16 bits are stored into `srcr`.
+It sets flags: `z` to 1 if the result is zero;
+`c` to 1 if the upper 16 bits are not all zeros for a nonnegative result or all ones for a negative result; `s` if the result is negative (copies the highest bit of a result from `srcr`); `o` if a signed overflow occurs (the result does not fit in the range of signed 16 bit numbers).

+#### MULSU (Multiply Signed and Unsigned)

+    mulsu dstr, srcr

+Opcode: 0x1f __(not implemented)__

+Multiplies a signed value in register `dstr` and an unsigned value in `srcr` and yields a 32-bit signed result.
+The lower 16 bits of the result are stored into `dstr`, the upper 16 bits are stored into `srcr`.
+It sets flags: `z` to 1 if the result is zero; `c` to 1 if the upper 16 bits are not all zeros for a nonnegative result or all ones for a negative result; `s` if the result is negative (copies the highest bit of a result from `srcr`); `o` if a signed overflow occurs (the result does not fit in the range of signed 16 bit numbers).

+#### MULUS (Multiply Unsigned and Unsigned)

+    mulus dstr, srcr

+Opcode: 0x20 __(not implemented)__

+Multiplies an unsigned value in register `dstr` and a signed value in `srcr` and yields a 32-bit signed result.
+The lower 16 bits of the result are stored into `dstr`, the upper 16 bits are stored into `srcr`.
+It sets flags: `z` to 1 if the result is zero; `c` to 1 if the upper 16 bits are not all zeros for a nonnegative result or all ones for a negative result; `s` if the result is negative (copies the highest bit of a result from `srcr`); `o` if a signed overflow occurs (the result does not fit in the range of signed 16 bit numbers).

+#### MULUU (Multiply Unsigned and unsigned)

+    muluu dstr, srcr

+Opcode: 0x21 __(not implemented)__

+Multiplies unsigned values in registers `srcr` and `dstr` and yields a 32-bit unsigned result.
+The lower 16 bits of the result are stored into `dstr`, the upper 16 bits are stored into `srcr`.
+It sets flags: `z` to 1 if the result is zero; `c` to 1 if the upper 16 bits are not all zeros (the result does not fit in the range of unsigned 16 bit numbers); `s` to 0; `o` if a signed overflow occurs (the result does not fit in the range of signed 16 bit numbers).

 #### MV (Move)

     mv dstr, srcr